nus-cs2103-AY2122S1/ip/README.md

 Most importantly, please learn how to pronounce my name after using DuC.
 Concluded with thanks.

-So, enough ~~hidden marketing~~ long-winding introduction already.
+So, enough ~~hidden marketing~~ long-winding introduction that sound like a rip-off light novel title already.
 What can I offer to you?

 1. Schedule a to-do task
 2. Schedule a deadline task with prescribed date